Ophthalmic Technician Duties

 Depending on the level of certification, a technician can make upwards of $50,000.
 I’ve known some technicians who have been in the field for over 30 years and were making $100,000 a year and up.

-I spent 16 years as an ophthalmic technician, and I thoroughly enjoyed my career.
-What I enjoyed the most was working under an ophthalmologist and the interaction with patients.
+I have been a an ophthalmic technician for the past 21 years, and I enjoy my career.
+What I enjoy the most was working under an ophthalmologist and the interaction with patients.

-I learned something new about the eye or the body every day.
+I learn something new about the eye or the body every day.
 Like all fields of medicine, it’s constantly changing, and highly specialized.

 Levels of Certification